mjpancake/mjpancake.github.io/docs/cpp.md

 - [EX-3] Use `i != 0` or `i == 0` to check zero integers.
 Do not use `i` or `!i`.
 - [EX-4] Directly use `b` or `!b` to check boolean conditions.
   Do not use `b == true` or `b == false`.
-- [EX-5] Do not use Yoda conditions.
+- [EX-5] Do not use Yoda conditions (like `3 == b`).
 - [EX-6] Do not rely on the precedence between `&&` and `||`
   - Bad: `a && b || c`
   - Good: `(a && b) || c`
 - [EX-7] Do not rely on the precedence between bitwise operators and always use parenthesises.
+- [EX-8] If a `?:` expression is broken to multiple lines, keep the `?` and the `:` aligned at the same column index.
+- [EX-9] If a function call is broken to multiple lines, keep all arguments' column indices less than or equal to the first argument's column index.

 ## Other

 - [OT-1] Do not use any non-ASCII character, even in string literals and comments.
 - [OT-2] Wrap lines to 110 characters.
 Less than 80 is better.
+- [OT-3] Use Unix line terminators.